-Recently, we talked of how to resolve the issue of folders and files turning into shortcuts inside an USB drive.
+Recently, we talked about how to resolve the issue of folders and files turning into shortcuts inside a USB drive.
 Now, we came across yet another very similar problem concerning USB devices.
 This time we found that whenever we plug the USB drive, things work perfectly, but when we physically remove the disk, you may see some system folders transferred into it.
-Basically, these seem like System folders like $SysReset, etc. Have a look at following screenshot.
+Basically, these seem like System folders like $SysReset, etc. Have a look at the following screenshot.

 Prevent System Volume Information folder creation on USB

 When we just started facing this trouble, for the first time, we deleted this transferred folders and they were erased.
 But then we plugged the USB again and removed the USB, the same thing repeated.
 If you too are facing this problem, you may get irritated with this.
-There are the two ways you can get rid of this issue.
+There are two ways you can get rid of this issue.

 Using GPEDIT Do not allow locations on removable drives to be added to libraries setting